Arithmetic bigness and a uniform Bogomolov-type result: Bigness of the admissible canonical bundle

 The scheme $\CMM_{g}'$ is equipped with a ``universal'' stable curve $\overline\CCC_{g}'\to\CMM_g'$ defined as the base change of the universal curve $\overline\CCC_{g}\to \CMM_{g}$ by $\CMM_{g}'\to \CMM_{g}$.

-Return to the existence of the stable compactification. we can take $S'\to S$ to be base change of $\CMM_{g}'\to \CMM_{g}$ by the moduli map $S\to \CMM_g$, and a stable compactification is given by the Zariski closure of $S'$ in $\CMM_g'$.
+Return to the existence of the stable compactification.
+We can take $S'\to S$ to be the base change of $\CMM_{g}'\to \CMM_{g}$ by the moduli map $S\to \CMM_g$, and a stable compactification is given by the Zariski closure of $S'$ in $\CMM_g'$.
 In this process, we may also need to replace $S'$ by a suitable irreducible component to make it integral.

-As we have just seen, neither $\CM_g$ nor $\CMM_g$ is (representable by) a scheme brings lots of inconveniences in application.
-We can find two approaches for the purpose of this paper.
-The first approach is to use the above scheme $\CMM_g'$ with its universal family.
+As we have just seen, the caveat that neither $\CM_g$ nor $\CMM_g$ is (representable by) a scheme can be overcome by the above scheme $\CMM_g'$ with its universal family with the cost of passing to a finite surjective extension.
 Another approach is to add a full level-$N$ structure (for $N\geq3$) to the definition of $\CM_g$ to get a (fine) moduli scheme $\CM_{g,N}$.
 This approach is more common and has the advantage of being explicit, but it has other issues including that it requires the base scheme to avoid the prime factors of $N$, and that there is no natural level-$N$ structure to add to $\CMM_g$.
 The second issue has a weak solution by van Geemen--Oort \cite{GO}, which constructs a stable compactification of the universal family of $\CM_{g,N}$.

 In this paper, both approaches can solve our related issues.
 However, we will usually take the approach using level structures, since it is more common in the literature.